naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 That's not to say I agree with pair-programming **all the time.** I need my own time to think about problems, try out solutions, and organize my thoughts (so I don't waste other people's time when we meet).
 I think this is where most people get it wrong; we believe we are forced to operate lock-step with our teammates.
 But that's not how I've found it to work in practice.

 Remote pairing is not this formal *thing* where we have to spend an uncomfortable amount of time in each other's personal space -- instead, it's like a game of football, where we huddle between plays and strategize before we execute some chunk of work.
-Sometimes we do it together, and sometimes we do it independently.
+Sometimes we work on a task together, and sometimes we work on separate pieces.

 There's no better example than in "[Coders at Work: Reflections on the Craft of Programming](https://amzn.to/2ABX7SB)".
 In Chapter 2, Peter Seibel interviews [Jamie Zawinkski](https://www.jwz.org/about.html), an OG engineer of Netscape and a founding member of Mozilla.
 The whole interview is super fascinating, but I'll post the part of the interview that stands out: